imprashant98/Django/README.md

-# Django
+# Django Tutorials Learned from Code with Harry
-Website Using Django Framework
+Website Using Django Framework and some basics of Django